 Young entrepreneurs Rholan Larson and John Allen started a small public accounting practice in the suburbs of Minneapolis in 1953.
 Bob Weishair joined their firm in 1957 to form Larson, Allen, Weishair & Co., LLP.
 Twenty years later, the practice had expanded to 65 people.

-In 1987, Larson, Allen, Weishair & Co., LLP swelled to 165 employees and moved its headquarters to downtown Minneapolis.
+In 1987, Larson, Allen, Weishair & Co., LLP swelled to 165 employees and moved to downtown Minneapolis.
 Gordy Viere was elected CEO in 1989.
 Under his leadership, the firm began expanding in earnest throughout Minnesota, adding offices in St. Cloud, Brainerd, and St. Paul by 1990.
 In the following decade, locations were opened through a series of acquisitions in Austin, Minnesota (1993); St. Louis, Missouri (1995); Charlotte, North Carolina (1998); and Philadelphia, Pennsylvania (1999).

 In the 2000s, growth through acquisitions continued in other pockets of the country, including Arizona, Florida, Massachusetts, Texas, Wisconsin, and Washington DC.
 The firm changed its legal name to LarsonAllen LLP (LarsonAllen) in 2007.
 In 2010, LarsonAllen moved into the Pacific Northwest, adding locations throughout Washington and Idaho.

 By 2011, LarsonAllen had established a presence in 40 office locations, employed about 1,800 people, and recorded revenues of approximately $280 million.